 - Purchase a small, yet powerful shredder and place it nearby your mail storage sorter.
 Any mail that you don’t need to keep or toss, can go right in the shredder.
 So satisfying!

 - Don’t waste your time and money buying tons of small appliances that only do one thing like waffle makers.
 They take up a lot of space on your countertops or in your cabinets.
-Choose appliances that do multiple things instead.
-These are the appliances I use all the time and can’t live without!
+Choose appliances that do multiple things instead like a Vitamix (my favorite small appliance!
+This one is mine. ).
+An Instant Pot is also another must-have small appliance!
+And I also can’t live without my amazing air fryer for making a batch of nuggets and fries in just a couple minutes!

 - Buy an open, yet pretty jewelry or makeup organizer.
 Having ones that you have to open lots of little compartments causes the habit of simply leaving them on the counters.
 The one below is very similar to the organizer I use.
 It hangs right in my closet so I can see all my accessories with my clothes!